diogo-dev/learning-assembly/README.md

-# This repository is dedicated to store some of my assembly code developed during the classes of this language
+# This repository is dedicated to storing some of my assembly code developed during language classes

--  The final project is located inside the folder called "./trabalho"
+-  The final project is located in the ./trabalho folder
--  You can ignore the other folders as it contain the basics of the language.
+-  You can ignore the other folders, as they contain  only the basics of the language.

-The final project aims to develop a CRUD system for inventory control of a supermarket.
-This system will be responsible for performing basic operations on the products available in this supermarket.
-The operations implemented in this work are as follows:
+The final project aims to develop a CRUD system for a supermarket inventory control.
+This system is responsible for performing basic operations on the products available in the supermarket.
+The operations implemented in project are as follows:

 - Product insertion
 - Product removal